todo-labs/brainwave/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Integrations

+**Mixpanel**

+we prioritize data-driven decision-making to enhance the user experience and continuously improve our services.
+To achieve this, we have integrated Mixpanel, a powerful analytics and user engagement platform, into our application.

+**Sentry (Coming Soon)**

 ### Prerequisites

 To get started with Brainwave, you will need to set up your development environment.
 You will need the following tools: